Sahilsharma157/xenopulse/README.md

 Before you get started, ensure you have:

-- Node.js 18+ and pnpm installed
+- Node.js 18+ installed
 - A Supabase project with API credentials
-- An Anthropic Claude API key
+- Gemini API keys (1-3 keys for quota rotation)

 ## Environment Setup